Prof. Chunaram Choudhary

 Thomas studied Biochemistry at the University of Regensburg and subsequently obtained his PhD from the ETH Zurich.
 During his PhD thesis in the group of Prof. Ulrike Kutay, Thomas mainly used microscopy-based high throughput RNAi screening to unravel how ribosomes are produced in human cells.
 Thereafter, Thomas joined the lab of Prof. Patrick Cramer at the LMU Munich to apply similar techniques to study how multi-subunit RNA polymerases are assembled.
 Since 2013, Thomas works as a Postdoc in the lab of Prof. Chuna Choudhary combining systems-wide quantitative mass spectrometry-based analysis of the human ubiquitin systems with latest genome editing techniques.

 Takeo studied medicine at the Kyoto University.
 After 2 years' work as an intern, he enroled for a PhD program at the Kyoto University under the supervision of Prof. Shunichi Takeda.
 During his PhD he studied the bypass capability of human replicative DNA polymerase delta across the UV damaged sites, the role of XPF, a structure-specific nuclease, on the DNA double strand break repair, and the differential role of ubiquitin ligases RNF8 and RNF168.
-He also learned handing of the NGS data and completed analyzing RNA-seq experiments.
 In June 2014 he joined Prof. Chuna Choudhary´s group and currently he is applying quantitative proteomics to study protein-protein interactions.

 Magda studied biotechnology at Jagiellonian University in Krakow, Poland.
 She obtained her PhD degree under the supervision of Prof. Roland Kanaar and Prof. Jan Hoeimakers at Erasmus Medical Center in Rotterdam, the Netherlands.
 During her PhD studies she investigated the roles of Rad17, Mus81, and Rad51AP1 in DNA damage response.
 She continued the work on Rad51AP1 in the lab of Dr. Mauro Modesti at CNRS in Marseille, France.
 After that she joined the lab of Prof. Johannes Walter at Harvard Medical School.
 There she used Xenopus leavis egg extracts to study the mechanism of translesion DNA synthesis during repair of interstrand DNA crosslinks.
 In July 2015 she joined the lab of Prof. Chuna Choudhary.